 Symptoms of Meniscal Tears

-Sharp pain, difficulty bearing weight, and stiffness are all symptoms of a posterior cruciate ligament (PCL) tear.
+Symptoms of a PCL tear include sharp pain, weight-bearing difficulty, and stiffness.
 However, PCL tears may go unnoticed if the injury is mild.

 Symptoms of Runner’s Knee